NATIONAL WHINERS DAY

 As the year starts to wind down, National Whiners Day on December 26th allows an opportunity to complain about just roughly anything.
 If you want, you are allowed to whine about being too tired, or overeating.
 Maybe you want to whine about having to go back to work or all the cleaning up you have to do.
 Are the lines long in the return aisle at the store?
 You can whine about that, too.
 The possibilities are endless.

-However, the essential part of the day to remember two things:
+However, two essential parts of the day to remember are:

 - No whining about what you did not get for Christmas or do not have